The Art of Pastel Monochrome

 Weekend Pastels

-The weekend presents the perfect opportunity to experiment with softer, more relaxed iterations of pastel dressing.
+Weekends are the best time to try a softer, more relaxed version of pastel dressing.
 For a similar casual approach, see our guide to styling hoodies with Adidas sneakers.
-Our featured lavender cardigan and dress combination, captured in a dreamy garden setting, exemplifies the art of casual pastel layering.
-The look manages to be both comfortable and photogenic, with the soft knit cardigan adding warmth and texture to the simple dress underneath.
-The natural backdrop of cherry blossoms and wildflowers complements the outfit's romantic nature while proving that casual can still be captivating.
+The lavender cardigan-and-dress combo here (shot in a dreamy garden setting) is casual pastel layering done right.
+It's photo-friendly and genuinely easy to wear, thanks to the soft knit cardigan adding warmth and texture over a simple dress.
+The cherry blossoms and wildflowers in the background just amplify the romantic feel, and it's worth noting: it proves casual can still look special.

-The weekend warrior approach to pastels continues with our lilac blazer street style look.
-Photographed against a backdrop of pastel-colored buildings, this outfit demonstrates how to elevate a casual coffee run.
+Next up: the lilac blazer street style look.
+Shot against pastel-colored buildings, it's a great example of how to make a casual coffee run look pulled together.
 For more weekend-ready styles, explore how New Balance pairs with joggers.
-The combination of a structured blazer with a pleated midi skirt creates an interesting play of textures and proportions, while the white tank top provides a clean break in the color story.
-The look maintains its casual appeal through the strategic use of sneakers, making it perfect for weekend city exploration.
+A structured blazer with a pleated midi skirt gives you texture and proportion play, and the white tank top adds a clean break in the color story.
+Sneakers keep it grounded for weekend city exploring.

 Weekend styling considerations: